MalayAgr/SteeringWheelAnglePredictor/readme.md

 This section documents the complete API available to the user for processing data, building the model and training it.

 > **NOTE:** Having this API is not enough to actually enable the simulator to drive the car using the model.
 There needs to be a script in between which relays data to and fro between the model and the simulator.
+Refer to the link to the simulator.
+The repository has such a script.
 >
 ### [Loading Data (Module: data)](data.py)